pranathlcp/linear-regression-python/README.md

   ![alt text](images/app_vs_amount.png "Time on App vs Yearly Amount Spent")

-* However, the feature which is most correlated with *Yearly Amount Spent* is the *Length of Membership*, as shown in the following figure with a coefficient value of 0.81.
+* However, the feature which is most correlated with *Yearly Amount Spent*, is the *Length of Membership*, as shown in the following figure with a coefficient value of 0.81.

   ![alt text](images/length_vs_amount.png "Length of Membership vs Yearly Amount Spent")